 Are you noticing headaches on one side or the back of your head?
 Are you feeling worse at the end of your workday or headaches that worsen with computer usage or driving?
 You may be suffering from cervicogenic headaches.
 Thankfully, they are treatable with physical therapy!

-Read below to learn more about this condition and see if physical therapy is right for you!
+Read below to learn more about cervicogenic headaches, associated symptoms, and types of treatment.
+Physical therapy might be right for you!

 There are too many types of headaches to mention here.
 Each has their own presentation and occurs for different reasons.
 Some are rare, some are increasingly common.
 Here are a few types of headaches that are diagnosed often: